GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 We split the avro file up into blocks as follows
 - One block for the avro header.
 The `block id` is something unique such as `$$$_HEADER_$$$`
 - One block for each row in the avro file.
-The `block id` here is the `sensor id`
+The `block id` here is the `sensor id`.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/avro-block-blob.jpg" />
+Like this.
+Each data block in the avro file corresponds to a block in the Azure Block Blob.
+They're even both called blocks!
 </div>

 ## Querying For Specific Sensor Data
-The next is querying for a specific amount of data.
 We allow querying for a time interval on a specific sensor id.
 First of, we have to calculate which files are relevant, when given an interval to search for.
-Depending on the interval you search for this could be one or many `.avro` files.
+Depending on the interval you search for this could be multiple `.avro` files.

 We do that by listing the file names in the blob storage.
 As each file name contains its interval, finding the right files is a matter of some reasonably simple string matching.

 We can then use the unique properties of the block blobs and avro files to only fetch the data we need.
+As the `sensor id` is the `block id` of the block, we can quickly see which block contains the data for a particular sensor.

 The process of extracting data for a specific sensor is then:

-- Use the block list to figure out which block has the avro row
+- Use the block list to figure out which block contains the avro row
 - Fetch the header block and the block containing the sensor data
 - Stitch the two blocks together to form a complete avro file.
 - Parse the avro file and return the result